Dana Delany: Personal life and public image

 In addition, she has supported Planned Parenthood.
 She attended the organization's 90th birthday celebration in New York City in 2006.
 Delany said: "It's hard to imagine where we'd be in this country had Margaret Sanger not founded that first clinic here in New York, 90 years ago."
 She attended events sponsored by the Gay and Lesbian Alliance Against Defamation.
 She is a Democrat who campaigned for Hillary Clinton in 2016.

 Delany has never been married nor had any children.
 She commented about her personal life in an interview in 2006: "I turned 50 and I'm ready to get married...
 I don't know who he is yet but I'm ready...
 He has to be smart, funny and kind."
 She added a year later: "Marriage has never been a big deal for me...
 But I think I'm ready now...
 I got to have all the fun in the world, to experience a lot of people and figure out what I really like."
 Delany (in 1988) said she doesn't find being a celebrity to be that appealing: "I'm not a 'personality'.
 I am never recognized, which I take as a compliment.
 I have a love-hate thing with publicity."

 Delany, in 2003, tried having an injection of botox in her forehead, but the needle hit a nerve and created a bruise that affected the muscle in her right eye, causing it to droop slightly.
 In 2010, she vowed she would never have plastic surgery.

-She told Prevention in 2010 that she prefers eating healthily, including vegetables, tofu, fish, gluten-free pasta, and bread.
+In 2010, Delany told Prevention that she prefers eating healthily, including vegetables, tofu, fish, gluten-free pasta, and bread.

-In April 2011, Delany came 9th in People magazine's annual 100 Most Beautiful list.
+In April 2011, Delany finished 9th in People magazine's annual 100 Most Beautiful list.